-In addition to the use of a Fixed Charge, the Local Government Act 1999, allows councils to differentiate rates based on the use of the land, the locality of the land or on the use and locality of the land.
+In addition to the use of a Fixed Charge, Council will declare differential general rates in the dollar according to the use of the land.
+The Local Government Act 1999, allows councils to differentiate rates based on the use of the land, the locality of the land or on the use and locality of the land.
 Current categories of land use defined by the Local Government (General) Regulations 1999 are:

 - 1. Residential

-- Commercial-Shops
+- 2. Commercial-Shops

 - 3. Commercial-Office

-- Commercial-Other
+- 4. Commercial-Other

 - 5. Industrial-Light

 - 6. Industrial-Other

 - 7. Primary Production

 - 8. Vacant Land

-- Other.
-Q
+- 9. Other.